 Using a communication book is great as the child then has to look through the pages and you can store more cards.

 If you want to know more about making PECS cards or what to include in a communication book check out my post on making and storing PECS cards.
 Once the child has mastered selecting the correct picture from a communication book you can make sure the skills from phase 1 & 2 are still being used.
 When happy they have all three phases mastered move onto phase 4 – Sentence Structure.

 I hope this has been helpful, I really do recommend the PECS UK course, I found it very helpful.
 If you would like more information about autism and resources to support your child at home then you can sign up to my monthly mailing list.
-You will also receive a free quick guide to support challenging behaviour.
+You will also receive a free guide to the top autism therapies for young children.